vvvv666/greenfield-docs/src/api-sdk/storgae-provider-rest/list_objects_by_bucket.md

 If the request is successful, the service sends back an HTTP 200 response.

-If you failed to send request to get approval, you will get error response body in [XML](./common/error.md#sp-error-response-parameter).
+If you failed to send request, you will get error response body in [XML](./common/error.md#sp-error-response-parameter).

 ## Response Syntax